-RIO2 LIMITED MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED MARCH 31, 2024
+RIO2 LIMITED MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2024

-The following management's discussion and analysis ("MD&A") was prepared as of May 30, 2024, and is management's assessment of the operating results and financial condition of Rio2 Limited ("Rio2" or the "Company") together with its subsidiaries.
-This MD&A should be read in conjunction with both the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2024, the audited consolidated financial statements for the years ended December 31, 2023 and 2022 and the related notes thereto.
+The following management's discussion and analysis ("MD&A") was prepared as of August 29, 2024, and is management's assessment of the operating results and financial condition of Rio2 Limited ("Rio2" or the "Company") together with its subsidiaries.
+This MD&A should be read in conjunction with both the unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2024, the audited consolidated financial statements for the years ended December 31, 2023 and 2022 and the related notes thereto.

-The unaudited condensed interim consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
+The unaudited condensed interim consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 All dollar amounts are expressed in United States dollars unless otherwise stated.

 The Company's common shares are currently traded on the TSX Venture Exchange ("TSXV") under the symbol "RIO", as well as on the Bolsa de Valores de Lima ("BVL") under the symbol "RIO", and the OCTQX Best Market under the symbol "RIOFF".
-The Company's registered office is located at Suite 6000, 1 First Canadian Place, 100 King St. West, Toronto, ON, M5X 1E2 and its head office is at The Marine Building, 1000-355 Burrard Street, Vancouver, BC, V6C 2G8.
+The Company's registered office is located at Suite 6000, 1 First Canadian Place, 100 King St. West, Toronto, ON, M5X 1E2 and its head office is at Suite 1500-701 West Georgia Street, Vancouver, BC, V7Y 1C6.